List

 Drop the first n elements of a list

-Note: The original list is left unmodified.
+Note: The original list is not modified.

 Parameters

-: the number of elements to drop
+_L: the list to work on_n: the number of elements to drop

 Example